 Modern and spacious

 Modern living is its own beast these days, with more people working from home, looking for flexible living spaces, and interested in full tech integration.
 New build homes are typically designed to be more open-plan, with living areas that can be adapted to the owner’s preferences.
-They will also usually have more evenly-sized bedrooms, more than a single bathroom, and pre-built storage.
+They will also usually have more evenly-sized bedrooms, multiple bathrooms, and pre-built storage - which is a must-have for families!

-It may surprise you to know that on average, new builds have more space than existing properties.
-For a house, a new build has an average floorspace of 109.34m2 compared to 101.74m2 for existing properties3.
-This may be surprising for some, as new builds have had a reputation for being smaller than your average existing home.
+When it comes to space, new builds are roomier than existing properties on average.
+For a house, a new build has an average floorspace of 109.34m2 compared to 101.74m2 for existing properties.3 This may be surprising for some, as new builds have had a reputation for being smaller than your average existing home.

 family with child moving into new home unpacking and drawing on boxes